 Cities typically pursue quality of life for their constituents, including providing safety and community services (recreation, trash, utilities and more) but they can’t fulfill those priorities without economic development, Kosmont said.
 As e-commerce has disrupted the traditional flow of retail>jobs>taxes, cities have modified their focus to placemaking and the industrial component of the “new retail” to generate jobs and taxes.
 Development project approvals are shifting; cities have to take a broad array of issues into consideration including sustainability and environment, changes in transportation and advances in technology.

 Online retail continues at a healthy pace, according to Ben Conwell, senior managing director, practice leader eCommerce and electronic fulfillment for Cushman & Wakefield.
 Citing data from the U.S. Department of Commerce, he said that the e-commerce growth rate has been consistent from Q4 2008 to Q4 2017.
-E-commerce is even penetrating the retail market on the GAFO (general merchandise, apparel, furniture and other) category of items that people traditionally purchase in stores.
+Due to improvements in inventory control software E-commerce is even penetrating the retail market on the GAFO (general merchandise, apparel, furniture and other) category of items that people traditionally purchase in stores.

 Retailers need buildings to store their inventories, driving industrial demand, Conwell said.
 Amazon continues to dominate the e-commerce sector with most of their square footage in fulfillment centers (114.7 million total square footage, opened and announced); by comparison, their next largest fulfillment facility type, sortation centers, reaches 15 million square feet.
 The company is clustered in the two biggest building types, big box e-commerce and tiered models.